mateusememe/mateusememe/README.md

 </div>
 </br>

-* 🔭 I’m currently working on my graduation project and some web projects.
+* 🔭 I’m currently working on improve my algorithms logic and data structures knowledge and some web projects.
 * 🌱 I’m vurrently learning about artificial intelligence, computer vision, computer graphics, AWS and Web Development.
 * 💭 "Every dream you leave behind is a piece of your future that ceases to exist" - Steve Jobs